krshrimali/DockerPyTorchOpenCV/README.md

 # cv_pytorch_docker
-Dockerfile for a contained installed with OpenCV and Pytorch for hassle free development
+Dockerfile for a container installed with OpenCV and Pytorch for hassle free development.